 Abuse and Neglect

-We will not tolerate any type of resident abuse or neglect – physical, emotional, verbal, financial, or sexual.
-Residents must be protected from abuse and neglect by team members, family members, legal guardians, friends, or any other person.
-This standard applies to all residents at all times.
+UMRC & PH will not tolerate any type of resident, elder, patient or participant abuse or neglect – physical, emotional, verbal, financial, or sexual.
+All must be protected from abuse and neglect by team members, family members, legal guardians, friends, or any other person.
+This standard applies to all residents, elders, patients, and participants at all times.

 The State of Michigan defines abuse as: